LAA-Software-Engineering/crud-template-monorepo/README.md

 # CRUD Template Monorepo

-A full-stack application for managing books with authentication, featuring a Go backend API and React TypeScript frontend.
+A full-stack CRUD example application for managing books with authentication, featuring a Go backend API and React TypeScript frontend.

 ## Project Structure